towolf/towolf.github.com/docs/PsychMatlabTests/fprintfBug.markdown

   fprintf\('%d\\n',4\);

-If you have further questions regarding this issue, please be sure to mention the above case ID number in your e\-mail response to me.
+If you have further questions regarding this issue, please be sure to mention the above case ID number in your e-mail response to me.

 Sincerely,